Architecting for Change Part IV: How Accidental Complexity Gets Into a System

 As I said in the previous post in this series, essential complexity is the complexity inherent in the domain.
 Accidental complexity is everything else.
 Some of it comes from the world we work in: tools, platforms, frameworks, and runtime environments.
 That kind can often be reduced, but not completely eliminated.

 The more interesting kind is the complexity we introduce ourselves.
-It comes from poor boundaries, weak ownership, muddled decisions, extra dependencies, and process overhead masquerading as control.
+It comes from poor boundaries, weak ownership, muddled decisions, unnecessary dependencies, excessive optionality, and process overhead masquerading as control.
 That is self-inflicted complexity, and once it gets into a system, it rarely stays contained.
 It spreads.

 Adding complexity is easy.
 It enters through decisions that seem reasonable at the time.
 Removing it is much harder.